Diamond Open Access Publishing

 Have you heard about diamond (also known as platinum) open access publishing?

-According to the recent study commissioned by cOAlition S, there are over 29,000 diamond open access journals worldwide – together, these journals publish 44% of the total open access content and 8–9% of the total number of scholarly articles.
+According to the study commissioned by cOAlition S in 2021, there are over 29,000 diamond open access journals worldwide.
+Together, these journals publish 44% of the total open access content and 8–9% of the total number of scholarly articles.

 Where to start to find these journals?